peytoncordero/DRI25/html-css.md

 ---
 title: 'Introduction to HTML and CSS' cover title: HTML & CSS
 description: 'HTML (Hypertext Markup Language) is used to create and organize the content of a website.
 CSS (Cascading Style Sheets) is used for website design and layout.
-Together, these languages form the foundation of what one needs to know to create useful and well-designed websites.
+Together, these languages form the foundation of the world wide web.
+They are the basis of what one needs to know to create useful and well-designed websites, and to read the source code of existing websites.
 This workshop walks participants through the fundamentals of HTML and CSS.
-The purpose of this website is to help participants understand the rudiments of making websites, with the intention of providing a strong base of knowledge from which to imagine web-based digital humanities projects.'
+The purpose of this unit is to help participants understand the rudiments of making websites, with the intention of providing a strong base of knowledge from which to imagine web-based digital humanities projects.'

 learning objectives:
     - Familiarize yourself with the anatomy of a webpage and how the Internet works.